Cartoniol/CarND-Advanced-Lane-Lines-master/Advanced Lane Finding SW Writeup.md

    ally_L = lefty
    ```

    where `diffs_L` is the left line polynomial coefficients difference between current frame and previous one.
+Same set of information is stored for the right line.

    If one of the line is not detected, a counter is set.
 If counter reaches 2, a reset flag is set and stored in the line instance. `linel` and `liner` are then appended in `lineL_list` and `lineR_list`.